UrbanIntelligence/WPI-DS551-Fall23/Project2/README.md

 * <span style="color:blue">**TA will run your code three times.
 You will get full credits if one of the tests passes.**</span><br/>

 ## Setup
-* The same setup/virtual environment as that project 1.
+* The same setup/virtual environment as that in project 1.

 ## Deliverables